 NZ GIS In Conservation (GiC) is a registered not-for-profit charitable organisation set up in 2012 to foster and support the use of Geographical Information Systems (GIS) by volunteer conservation groups throughout New Zealand.

 GiC’s target audience is conservation groups throughout New Zealand who have or plan to set up volunteer conservation programmes and projects.
 Many of these groups will be registered with Charities Services because, like GiC, they depend primarily on donations from grants agencies.

-Please check out Tools and resources section for more handy information to help with your predator control efforts.
+Please check out Tools & resources section for more handy information to help with your predator control efforts.